-The Emergency Medical Service programs at Grayson College offer three levels of EMS education: the EMT Certificate of Completion, the paramedic Certificate of Completion and the Associate of Applied Science in Paramedicine.
+The Emergency Medical Service programs at Grayson College offer three levels of EMS education: the EMT Marketable Skills Award, the Paramedic Certificate of Completion, and the Associate of Applied Science in Paramedicine.

 At each program level, students gain additional knowledge and skills to enable them to function in clinical and field settings with physicians, nurses, firefighters and other healthcare professionals.
-In the classroom, students learn about anatomy and physiology, the pathophysiology of diseases, traumatic injuries, pharmacology and cardiac care of all age groups.
-Students acquire practical and field skills through laboratory practice, simulatio, clinical experience in hospitals and experience with ambulance services.
+In the classroom, students learn about anatomy and physiology, the pathophysiology of diseases, traumatic injuries, pharmacology and acute care of all age groups.
+Students acquire practical and field skills through laboratory practice, simulation, clinical experience in hospitals and experience with EMS providers.
 EMS personnel must be at least 18 years of age and have a high school diploma or GED.